Sci-fi and fantasy readers may be more romantically mature, study finds

 - The expectation of sexual perfection

-The 40 statements, featuring a six-point rating scale from true to false, were things like: "When couples disagree, it seems like the relationship is falling apart," "Men and women have the same basic emotional need," and "People who have a close relationship can sense each other's needs as if they could read each other's minds."
+The 40 statements, featuring a six-point rating scale from true to false, were assertions like: "When couples disagree, it seems like the relationship is falling apart" "Men and women have the same basic emotional need" and "People who have a close relationship can sense each other's needs as if they could read each other's minds."

-"Individuals who scored higher for exposure to science fiction/fantasy were less likely to endorse four unrealistic relationship beliefs," wrote the team, led by psychologist Stephanie C. Stern of the University of Oklahoma.
-"Romance is not the only written fiction genre to be associated with real-world beliefs about romantic relationships."
+"Individuals who scored higher for exposure to science fiction/fantasy were less likely to endorse four unrealistic relationship beliefs," wrote the team, led by psychologist Stephanie C. Stern.

 Readers of most genres were less likely to accept one of the five unrealistic beliefs, but those who read science fiction or fantasy were less likely than the rest to accept four of the five myths.
 The only one that they believed to be true was the expectation of sexual perfection.